alex-murrayy/debate-royale/README.md

 ### Prerequisites

 - Node.js (v16 or higher)
+- Docker and Docker Compose (for MongoDB) - **Recommended**
-- MongoDB (local or cloud)
+  - OR MongoDB installed locally (v5.0 or higher)
-- Stripe account (for payments)
+- Stripe account (for payments) - Optional
-- ElevenLabs API key
+- ElevenLabs API key - Optional

 ### Setup